scalar-labs/scalardl/docs/how-to-handle-errors.md

 try {

 } catch (e) {
-    // e.code() returns the status of the error
+    // e.code returns the status of the error
+    // e.message returns the error message
 }

 ```